Post Overview: Everything you need to know about celebrating New Years Eve in Times Square

-Before getting into the details, I want to emphasize that celebrating New Years Eve in Times Square is a completely free event.
+Before getting into the details, I want to emphasize that celebrating New Years Eve in Times Square is a FREE event.
 In past years there have been people selling “tickets” to the Times Square New Years Eve Ball Drop, but that’s a scam.
 You don’t need to buy tickets.

 What is the New Years Eve Times Square Ball Drop?

 The New Years Eve Times Square Ball Drop is an event dating back to 1904 where thousands of folks gathered in Times Square to ring in the New Year.